insanity54/ansible-ipfs/README.md

 * use gx webhooks to make a GitHub README.md badge showing whether or not this repo is using the latest stable ipfs

+## Credits

+The ipfs init script used in this project is written by [dylanPowers](https://github.com/dylanPowers) from the [ipfs-linux-service](https://github.com/dylanPowers/ipfs-linux-service) project

 ## Contributing

 Pull requests and new issues are very much appreciated!